 In the early 2000s, Rachel Zoe emerged as a defining figure.
 Once the stylist to Hollywood’s elite and lauded by Time magazine as one of the most influential stylists of her era, Zoe transformed personal shopping into a high-level service, eventually leveraging her expertise to launch her own fashion brand.
 Other icons, such as Kate Young and Micaela Erlanger, built global reputations through red-carpet styling, haute-couture curation, and bespoke client services.

-Across the Middle East, personal shopping has also reached new heights.
+Across the Middle East, luxury personal shopping has also reached new heights.
 In Dubai, Rania Fawaz blends Western couture with traditional Middle Eastern elegance for ultra-affluent clients.
 In Riyadh, Hindash Atelier serves members of royal families and high-profile celebrities, demonstrating that tailored style is both an art and a strategic service.
 Similarly, Noor Al Shammari in Qatar specializes in creating bespoke wardrobes that merge global trends with local cultural aesthetics.

 The idea that personal shopping is only for celebrities or the ultra-rich is increasingly outdated.
 Today, personal shoppers serve a broad clientele: time-strapped professionals seeking a polished image, individuals undergoing life transitions, “fashion-phobes” intimidated by choice, aspiring style icons refining their personal brand, discerning gift-givers, and global travelers needing specialized wardrobes.